Yot360/sdl2-game-template/README.md

 You can then run the project by finding the executable for your platform in the build directory.

 ## Documentation
 The documentation for this template is created by Doxygen.
-To read it, simply open the `docs/html/index.html` file.
+To read it, simply open https://yot360.github.io/sdl2-game-template/.